November 10, 2025

 Tips & Tricks

-Finding a good cell phone plan can oftentimes feel like a Goldilocks story – some are too expensive, some don’t have enough data, others take too much effort to qualify for – it can be exhausting to find the right one.
-To make it easier, we put together this simple guide that answers four basic questions to find the right phone plan: How much data do I need, what coverage works best for my area, what data speed should I look for, and (probably most importantly) what is my budget.
+To make it easier, we put together this simple guide that answers four basic questions to find the right phone plan: How much mobile data do I need, what coverage works best for my area, what data speed should I look for, and (probably most important) what is my budget?

 STOP!
 Paying for phone service